Proposed United States acquisition of Greenland: 1867 proposal

 United States secretary of state William H. Seward (pictured, seated at center) commissioned an 1868 report on the feasibility of U.S. acquisition of Greenland.

 In 1867, United States secretary of state William H. Seward negotiated the Alaska Purchase from the Russian Empire.
 He that year considered the idea of United States annexation of both Greenland and Iceland an idea "worthy of serious consideration".
 Robert J. Walker, like Seward an advocate of American expansionism, submitted to Seward a report by the United States Coast Survey that the secretary of state had requested on the two islands.
 The government published the report (A Report on the Resources of Iceland and Greenland, Peirce 1868).
 Seward wanted to encourage Americans to support a potential purchase offer, so the report very positively described Greenland's "unusual healthfulness" and large amounts of fish, game, and minerals.
-Annexation would also encourage Canada—between American territory to the east and west—to join the United States, the report predicted.
+The report predicted that annexation would also encourage Canada—between American territory to the east and west—to join the United States.

-In 1868 negotiations by the secretary for purchasing both Greenland and Iceland from Denmark for $5.5 million in gold were reportedly "nearly complete" but Seward made no offer, probably because Congress did not approve a treaty to acquire the Danish West Indies.
+In 1868, negotiations by the secretary for purchasing both Greenland and Iceland from Denmark for $5.5 million in gold were reportedly "nearly complete" but Seward made no offer, probably because Congress did not approve a treaty to acquire the Danish West Indies.
 President Andrew Johnson was very unpopular with Republicans in Congress, and although Seward was also a Republican, his association with Johnson made passing his proposals unlikely.